-Have you ever thought about the effect of fraudulent parking permits for your organization?
-It’s more than just lost revenues, which can be significant, it is also about costs and controlling unused spaces.
-Your team has to find, ticket, and pursue these culprits while they remove parking spaces for drivers who properly pay for parking permits which could cause ongoing frustration for employees and community.
+How common is parking permit fraud at your organization?
+Have you ever thought about the effect it has?
+It’s more than just lost revenues, it is also about costs and controlling unused spaces.
+Your team has to find, ticket, and pursue these culprits while they remove parking spaces for drivers who pay.
+This can be frustrating for employees and customers.

 Accessible Parking Permit Fraud

-One of the most high profile fraud is the illegal use of accessible parking permits.
+The illegal use of accessible parking permits is one of the most high profile.
 In many municipalities, parking is available free for holders with accessible permits so they are valuable to have.
 Some are obtained dishonestly from doctors while others are obtained legally but used by someone else.
 In some municipalities, this is a significant problem.

 In 2013 in Toronto for example, 800 accessible parking permits were taken away from drivers because they were being misused, most commonly by someone else, like a family member.
 A similar number were taken away in 2015, which started a designated parking enforcement unit to address the permit abuse problem for the city.
 In February 2016, the City launched an “Abuse it and lose it” campaign to crack down on misuse.